 Can you wear short trousers in Egypt?
 How do women dress in Egypt?
 Are sleeveless tops okay?
 Well, yes and no!
 There really is no dress code in Egypt for tourists.

 But, you should know that Egyptian men dress rather smartly and are rather conservative – both the Islamic majority and the Christian minority.
 You will see most men in shirts, long trousers, and leather shoes.
-No jeans, no t-shirt.
-And what do women wear Egypt?
-You will see few Egyptian women fully veiled, though abayas (loose overgarment/robe) and lose veils are abundant.
-If you like the style, you will find cheap cotton abayas at most souvenir shops (they are actually quite comfortable!)
+Rather no jeans, no t-shirts.
+And what do women wear in Egypt?
+You will see few Egyptian women fully veiled, though abayas (loose overgarment/robe) and loose veils are abundant.
+If you like the style, you will find cheap cotton abayas at most souvenir shops (they are actually quite comfortable!).

 This doesn’t mean you can’t wear shorts.
-In the tourist regions (like Hurghada or Sharm el-Sheikh), on the beach or in the hotel it is totally acceptable to wear shorts.
-I’d recommend you to dress smartly anyway, and in mosques, women are required to cover their shoulders & wear a veil, while men should be mostly covered as well.
+In the tourist regions (like Hurghada or Sharm el-Sheikh), on the beach, or in the hotel it is totally acceptable to wear shorts.
+I’d recommend you to dress smartly anyway.
+In mosques, women are required to cover their shoulders & wear a veil, while men should be mostly covered as well.

-You’ll often read that tourist should respect the local traditions and not wear shorts.
-But I’d say this is only one side of the truth, as travelers from these countries often don’t refrain from wearing the full veil either.
+You’ll often read that tourists should respect the local traditions and not wear shorts.
+But I’d say this is only one side of the truth, as travelers from these countries often don’t refrain from wearing the full veil when visiting western countries either.
 Instead, I believe you should always show your best.
 Respect and tolerance don’t have only this one face.
 Midriff-baring tops or tank tops might be stretching it a bit too far, though (but are okay as long as you don’t leave the beach or your hotel).

 Note: During Ramadan, the locals might be a bit more sensitive to all forms of touristic “misconduct” and you really should respect the traditions around this special time of the year!

 Egypt packing list